 We have standardized how the functional alias is used in a private call in the same MC system in 3GPP TS 23.379 [2] clause 10.7.2.2 that includes end-to-end encryption security and the same mechanism is proposed to be used in a private call between 2 MC systems, i.e. the resolution of the called party functional alias (i.e. the MCPTT ID) shall be used by the originating party to setup the private call.
 Doing this the primary MCPTT FA controlling server shall query the partner MCPTT FA controlling server to resolve the called party functional alias for the private call.

-Editor's Note: The impacts to MCX-1 and CSC-21 reference points are FFS.

 7.8.2.2 Functional alias clarification

 To clarify the architectural requirement of the format of the functional alias, it is proposed to add clarification to the 3GPP TS 23.280 [5] clause 8.1.5 as: